gobblegoob/CSRCreator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Clone the repo.
-Pick at the script and figure out how to add your hostnames, etc.  I'll make it easier soon!
+Install any required libraries you may be missing.

+Dependencies:
+colorama==0.4.4
+pyOpenSSL==22.0.0
+openpyxl==3.0.9

 <!-->
 ### Prerequisites